Connecting the World of Retail Experience

-For too long, retailers have not put the most valuable tool at their disposable to good use; their data.
+For too long, retailers have not put the most valuable tool at their disposal to good use; their data.
 “Today’s consumers are quickly frustrated with brands that collect data but don’t use it to create a better experience.”
-One of the reasons business intelligence programs have struggled in that past is that the analysis was restricted to executives.
-This led to missed opportunity, as those on the frontlines of their divisions didn’t have the accessibility they needed.
+One of the reasons business intelligence programs have struggled in the past is that the analysis was restricted to executives.
+This led to missed opportunities, as those on the frontlines of their divisions didn’t have the accessibility they needed.
 These employees can apply the data in context to their daily activities in the retail environment.
 “That’s driving the retailer’s desire to put that data and computation as close to the point of action as possible.”
 (Insights Samsung)

 In home furnishings retail, business intelligence provides infinite opportunities to understand your target market at a deeper level.
 Retailers need the ability to extrapolate and synthesize data from a variety of sources in real-time.
 More importantly, they have to understand what their data means as a whole.
 Unified Commerce increases the touch points a consumer has with a brand.
 They are sharing vital data in more sources, such as where they spend time in their homes, what in-home experiences they seek out, and what product categories are important to them.
 Data allows you to take these industry-wide trends and apply them to the findings that will lead your business’ revenue growth.

 “In 2019, smart retail brands know their customers better than customers know themselves.”
 Trend Watching